IBM-Bluemix-Docs/sap-hana/hana-determine-configuration.md

 ## VMware
 {: #vmware}

 You are responsible for setting up VMware-related configurations for your server.
-You can choose from three sizes-1 TB (BI.S2.H4100 (VMware)), 2 TB (BI.S2.H4200 (VMware)), and 4 TB (BI.S2.4400 (VMware)).
-For more information on configuring VMware on your SAP-certified {{site.data.keyword.baremetal_short}}, see [Architecture Guidelines and Best Practices for Deployments of SAP HANA on VMware vSphere Architecture and Technical Considerations Guide)](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/whitepaper/sap_hana_on_vmware_vsphere_best_practices_guide-white-paper.pdf){: external} (PDF).
+For more information on configuring VMware on your SAP-certified {{site.data.keyword.baremetal_short}}, see [Architecture Guidelines and Best Practices for Deployments of SAP HANA on VMware vSphere Architecture and Technical Considerations Guide)](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/whitepaper/sap_hana_on_vmware_vsphere_best_practices_guide-white-paper.pdf){: external} (PDF) and explore the VMware wiki [SAP HANA on VMware vSphere](https://wiki.scn.sap.com/wiki/display/VIRTUALIZATION/SAP+HANA+on+VMware+vSphere){: external}.

 ## Next Steps